AlextheYounga/us-federal-code/usc/title-25-indians/chapter-14-miscellaneous/subchapter-vii-reindeer-industry/sec-500j.md

 ### §500j.
-"Reindeer" defined ###
+Omitted ###

-"Reindeer" as used in this subchapter shall be understood to include reindeer and such caribou as have been introduced into animal husbandry or have actually joined reindeer herds, and the increase thereof.

-(Sept.
+#### Codification ####

+Section, act Sept.
 1, 1937, ch.
 897, §11, 50 Stat.
-902.)

-#### Codification ####

-Section was formerly classified to section 250j of Title 48, Territories and Insular Possessions.
+902, which defined "reindeer" as used in this subchapter, was omitted from the Code as being of special and not general application.